lizhanmit/learning-notes/python-3-note/python-3-note.md

 Vectorization is used to speed up the Python code without using loop.
 Using such a function can help in minimizing the running time of code efficiently.

 There are various operations performed over vector such as dot product (scalar product), outer product, and element wise multiplication.
 If you use classic loop implementation, running time would be very long.
-However, you use standard functions with vectorization feature in numpy, it would be much faster.
+However, you use standard functions with vectorization feature in Numpy, it would be much faster.

 ### Mutable V.S.
 Immutable